CT saturation detection, superimposed delta protection, DC offset measurement, and X/R ratio estimation.

 A Hanning window is applied to the H2 component to reduce spectral leakage from the sharp clipping edges.

-CT Saturation Threshold
+CT Saturation and H2

 CT secondary saturation from a fully offset fault current (X/R ≈ 15).
 The saturated secondary collapses as core flux exceeds the saturation level, producing sharp recovery spikes.
 The H2/H1 ratio rises well above the 10% threshold during active saturation and subsides as the DC offset decays.